ajandris/postgres_db_desc/README.md

 # postgres_db_desc

-This is a commandline tool for documenting postgresql database tables.
+This is a commandline tool for documenting PostgreSQL database tables.
 The result is a md file.

 GitHub: https://github.com/ajandris/postgres_db_desc